 Non-interest expense was \$158.0 million for the 12 months ended September 30, 2007, an increase of 19.4% compared to \$132.3 million in 2006.
 Excluding investigation, legal, accounting and other costs of \$19.5 million related to the EFI Matter and financial restatement effort, non-interest expenses increased approximately \$6.1 million, or 4.6%.
-Contributing to this increase were higher salaries and employee benefits of \$1.3 million, higher net occupancy expenses of \$1.4 million, higher furthur expenses of \$960,000 and higher other operating expenses of \$1.2 million, addition, depreciation on operating lease assets was higher by \$2.4 million as a result of the business.
+Contributing to this increase were higher salaries and employee benefits of \$1.3 million, higher net occupancy expenses of \$1.4 million, higher furniture and equipment expenses of \$960,000 and higher other operating expenses of \$1.2 million.
+In addition, depreciation on operating lease assets was higher by \$2.4 million as a result of the growth in the business.
 Partially offsetting these higher expenses was a decrease in other EFI losses of \$1.7 million.